mlin2024/Doodl.e/README.md

 * [x] User can choose between Doodle Mode and Game Mode
 * [x] User can view their profile
 * [x] User can choose to either create a new doodle or contribute to an existing doodle
+* [x] User can choose a doodle from a selection of doodles from the database that they've never edited before
+  * [x] User can see the timestamp of each doodle in the selection
+  * [x] User can view a detail view of each doodle, including the doodle's full history
 * [x] User can draw a new doodle
 * [x] User can contribute to the doodle that they chose in the contribute screen
+* [x] User can undo/redo their strokes
 * [x] User can send out their new doodle/contribution to the database
 * [ ] User can choose to either create a new game or join an existing game
 * [ ] User can create a new game and receive the game code